sergeyklay/clusterium/docs/source/usage.rst

 Visualization Dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^

-By default, the evaluation process generates an interactive visualization dashboard (enabled with ``--plot``) that includes:
+By default, the evaluation process generates an visualization dashboard (enabled with ``--plot``) that includes:

 1. **Cluster Size Distribution**: Log-log scale plot showing the frequency of different cluster sizes